ZuhangZHANG/rmc-model/docs/source/chap5.md

 # 5. Transport module: RMC|Transport

 RMC|Transport is a module within the RMC model family focused on the transportation sector, designed to analyze supply-demand dynamics, technology and energy mix, carbon emissions, and other impacts (such as critical metal demand) during the low-carbon transition of China’s transportation sector.
-The model employs a stock-flow system dynamics approach for modeling.
+Different from the main RMC model, the transportation module employs a stock-flow system dynamics approach.
 Its geographical coverage includes 31 provincial-level administrative units in mainland China.
 It incorporates, in a bottom-up manner, major production processes and key technological information relevant to the transportation sector, and has been calibrated based on historical data for vehicle stocks, activity levels, and technology costs.

 ## 5.1.
 Model structure